variant-database/vdb/README.md

 The **vdb** programs can also be used to examine nucleotide mutations.
 To produce the nucleotide mutation list file, use the -n or -N flag:

             ./vdbCreate -N msa_0405.fasta

-The -n excludes ambiguous bases, while the -N flag includes these (the -N flag is necessary to have protein mutations match what is listed in GISAID).
+The -n excludes ambiguous bases, while the -N flag includes these.
+The -N flag is necessary to have protein mutations match what is listed in GISAID.
+The file produced by -N is much larger.
+This can be useful if one wants to check if a certain region was not resolved in a particular strain.
+Probably the best option is to generate the -N fasta file, and then trim this file using **vdb**, which keeps a small subset of Ns.
+This prevents mutation calls at codons such as NNC, which could happen if these Ns are dropped.
+The suggested workflow is

+            ./vdbCreate -N msa_0405.fasta
+            ./vdb vdb_040521_nucl.txt
+            VDB> trim
+            VDB> save world vdb_040521_trimmed_nucl.txt
+            VDB> quit

-Then to read the resulting file into **vdb** and thereby analyze mutations in nucleotide mode:
+To read the resulting file into **vdb** and thereby analyze mutations in nucleotide mode:

+            ./vdb vdb_040521_trimmed_nucl.txt

+or if the trimmed file has not been generated:

             ./vdb vdb_040521_nucl.txt

 ## 6. Usage notes